fusionlanguage/fut/ci.md

 Conditional compilation in Ć is modeled after C#.
 Conditional compilation symbols can only be given on the `cito` command line.
-Conditional compilation symbols have no assigned value, they are only present or not.
+Conditional compilation symbols have no assigned value, they are either present or not.

 Example: